Are New Comedians Predisposed To Struggle Needlessly? It’s Obvious To Me…

 Here are some questions and comments that may help explain why the typical “joke writing” logic doesn’t produce the laughter results new comedians want:

-Is there a difference between writing and talking?
-Considering that we don’t take a single class in school to learn how to talk (I’m not talking about speech class) but we take years to learn how to “write”, I would say yes there is a significant difference between the two.
+• Is there a difference between writing and talking?
+Considering that we don’t take a single class in school to learn how to talk (I’m not talking about speech class) but we take years to learn how to “write,” I would say yes, there is a significant difference between the two.
+Yet this doesn’t usually warrant any consideration in the process of “writing” stand-up comedy material.

-Do comedians read their act to audiences?
-Do audiences read a comedians act?
+• Do comedians read their act to audiences?
+Do audiences read a comedian’s act?
 Seems kind of odd that neither of these scenarios happens since the focus seems to lie squarely on “writing” (which is to produce material that is designed by years of training to be read as opposed to being spoken).

-Let me ask this in a different way…
+Let me ask this differently…

 The last time you made someone laugh, did you stop during the conversation to “write” a humorous response then hand it to them to read?
 Is that what caused them to laugh?